-Other Answers (10)Rated Highest
+Other Answers (10)Relevance

 Lorazepam sometimes has an effect on depressed people where they have suicidal thoughts.
 All I thought about was suicide but I was given Lorazepam anyway.
 I read the warning info and thought, 'Great, I'm sick of being suicidal and now this pill will make me even more suicidal".
 It ended up being ok since I'm also on a high dose of Lexapro which helps remove the suicide thoughts.
 I got off of Lorazepam because I got addicted.
 I have Klonopin now instead which makes me feel WAY more stable throughout the day.